MicroEJ/docs/Tutorials/tutorialDiscoverEmbeddedDebuggingTechniques.rst

 Assuming no one canceled the ``Timer``, if the ``Alive`` printouts stop when the UI freeze occurs, then it can mean that:

-- The MicroEJ Runtime stopped scheduling the Java threads.
+- The Core Engine stopped scheduling the Java threads.
 - Or that one or more threads with a higher priority prevent the threads with a lower priority from running.

 Here are a few suggestions: